 The Contigo 6200 is a high-performance beacon designed for commercial vehicle applications that require location based services including productivity and security.
 It is ideally suited to installations in delivery and service fleets as well as public safety, mass transportation, utility, and off-road or construction vehicles.

-Security features include vehicle theft detection and recovery as well as a means of connecting optional auxiliary sensors and panic buttons anywhere within the vehicle.
+Security features include vehicle theft detection and recovery as well as a means of connecting optional panic buttons and auxiliary sensors anywhere within the vehicle.

 Kit Contents